o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/build-packaging-for-linux.md

     cp -a /usr/lib/x86_64-linux-gnu/<library name>* <package base folder>/lib64/.
     ```

-5. Create `install.sh` in the package base folder and add the following content to the file:
+5. Create a build install script called `install.sh` in the package base folder and add the following content to the file.
+For more information about the build install script, please check [Upload a custom server build to GameLift](https://docs.aws.amazon.com/gamelift/latest/developerguide/gamelift-build-cli-uploading.html)

     ```bash
     #!/bin/sh